michaelsammueller/secure-software-development/research/strategies/possible_project_enhancement_strategie.md

-# Possible Strategies for Continuing a Project
+# Possible Strategies for Enhancing a Project

 ## Information Radiators